Edugate/Documentation/rr3-admin/source/federatedconf.rst

    .. note::

-     remove or replace ALIAS with your base location for RR3
+     remove or replace ALIAS with your base location for JAGGER

    .. code:: apache